EXPERIENCED WINNIPEG CRIMINAL LAWYER

 Last updated

-2. Colleges have Their Own Campus Sexual Assault Policies.
+Do Colleges Have Their Own Campus Sexual Assault Policies?

-3. There are Different Legal Options Available to Child Abuse Victims.
+What are Different Legal Options Available to Child Abuse Victims?

 The other option is to sue a guilty in a criminal charge.
 Depending upon the severity of the case, the physical, mental and psychological torture given to the victim, the Crown’s attorney decides the sentence, the punishment, and the time periods of both.
 While you take any action, you’ll be required to delegate the process to an assault lawyer, who’ll be in a better capacity to guide the victim about the next steps for example, obtaining a medical report or getting a particular test done.